Five Ways to Avoid a DWI During the Holidays

 Host a Party or Take the Celebration to a Hotel

 It’s a lot easier to avoid a DWI if you host the holiday celebration at your home.
 This can guarantee you won’t have to drive anywhere after consuming eggnog or another holiday-themed drink.
 At the end of the night, all you have to do is stumble to your bedroom.

 Another option is to book a room at a nearby hotel.
 You can join in the festivities at the hotel bar or restaurant.
 Some people will turn their Christmas or New Years’ stay into an entire weekend of exploring a new city or relaxing by the beach.
 The best part is you don’t have to leave the premises when the party ends.
 Just walk to your hotel room when you’re ready to go to sleep.

 One bad judgment call can turn your holiday festivities into a dangerous and scary situation.
 It can even be fatal if you choose to drink and drive and crash into another vehicle.
 Law enforcement could arrest you for DWI even if you only had a couple of drinks.
 You might not have felt impaired, but alcohol can affect your physical and mental abilities more than you might think.

 It’s crucial to take the necessary safety precautions to avoid causing a car accident and putting other people in danger.
 When going to different holiday events, make the right decision and find a ride home or avoid drinking entirely.

-If you were arrested or charged with DWI, contact Rosenthal Kalabus & Therrian immediately.
+If you were arrested or charged with DWI, contact Rosenthal Kalabus & Therrian immediately to inquire about beating your DWI charge.
 Our legal team will review the circumstances of your case to determine what we can do to help.
 You can depend on us to protect your rights and fight to secure your freedom and future.